 Specialisms

-- Hand therapy.
+- Hand injuries.

 - Arthritis, including Rheumatoid and Juvenile Idiopathic.

-- Associated mild brain injury including post-concussion syndrome.
+- Associated brain injury including post-concussion syndrome.

 Clinical Currency Statement